-With admirable restraint and lack of resentment, Ebrahim says this annihilation is a pity because today District 6 could have been a vibrant (“colourful”) entertainment and nightlife precinct with bars and restaurants making the most of its eclectic space and architecture.
+Without resentment and with admirable restraint, Ebrahim says this annihilation is a pity because today District 6 could have been a vibrant (“colourful”) entertainment and nightlife precinct with bars and restaurants making the most of its eclectic space and architecture.
 And contributing to the economy and community.

 The museum is dedicated to telling the stories of ordinary residents, their home-life and their struggles.
 Using photographs, artefacts and text – even a hand-stitched namecloth – it maintains the collective memory.
 It tells the story of community, of laughter, creativity, sharing and life lived on streets; together the spirit they call kanala (Malay word for do a favour).
 The entire ground floor is one giant hand-painted street map.

-I am driven to Khayelitsha by Peter Hugo, himself driven with the desire to make a difference in humanitarian projects “on our doorstep”, he says.
+Peter drives me to Khayelitsha, himself already driven with the desire to make a difference in humanitarian projects: “On our doorstep”, he says.
 He visits here every week.

 On arrival Peter is a blur of activity, meeting people here, checking on activities, arranging meetings and delivering meat, and everywhere being greeted with cheer and warmth.
 His constant movements mean some explanation trails off unfinished and I’m left a little to wonder, a welcome relief to “information overload”.
-However I spend spend learning time inspecting two projects; a respite health centre and a row of neat-as-a-pin houses donated by charitable groups such as Rotary and the Elton John Foundation.
+However I spend learning time inspecting two projects; a respite health centre and a row of neat-as-a-pin houses charitably donated by Rotary International and the Elton John Foundation.

-Here I meet Ursula, a volunteer nurse from the Netherlands, who explains that often what is needed is rest and proper nutrition before the parents are able to take up again.
-Demand is so high, she says, that stays of only two or three days are common when another uses the bed.
+Here I meet Ursula, a volunteer nurse from the Netherlands, who explains that what is most often needed is rest and proper nutrition to enable the parents to take up again.
+Demand is so high, she says, that respite care of only two or three days are common when another uses the bed.